Here are 5 mantel décor ideas to inspire your Santa Barbara interiors this fall:

 - Large-Scale Artwork and Mirrors

-Santa Barbara spaces with gorgeous architectural bones like high ceilings practically scream for large-scale artwork, especially when hung above a classic fireplace.
+As you can see in the image above featuring inside one of my recent sales, Santa Barbara spaces with gorgeous architectural bones practically scream for large-scale artwork, especially when hung above a classic fireplace.
 Leading interior decorators prefer one big statement piece over clusters of decorative objects.
-Many also recommend adding an adjacent sky-high indoor plant; allowing it to casually hug a wall near the fireplace.
+Many also recommend adding an adjacent sky-high indoor plant, allowing it to casually hug a wall near the fireplace.
 This creates a neat look that, for purely aesthetic reasons, can create the illusion of a bigger space.
 That can add to the creation of an airier, more open environment.
-Another idea is to display firewood next to your fireplace in an open storage unit, transforming it into makeshift art.
+Another fireplace decor idea is to display firewood in an open storage unit, transforming it into makeshift art.

 - Why You Shouldn’t Use A Wood Burning Fireplace

-Not all homeowners want to use their wood-burning fireplaces.
-That’s due to the fact that air quality can take a dive across California during the months that homeowners want to use their fireplace.
+Not all homeowners want to use their wood-burning fireplaces because they can cause significant pollution in our air quality across California.
 This is especially true over the holiday season.
-That’s when one wants to cozy up to a warm fire on our cool Santa Barbara nights.
-Experts warn that every year, fine-particle pollution or soot reaches unhealthy levels across the region, according to the state Air Resources Board.
-Some California communities go so far as prohibiting burning wood or manufactured fire logs in fireplaces, and outdoor fire pits as well, around Christmas.
+That’s when homeowners want to cozy up to a warm fire on our cool Santa Barbara nights.
+Experts warn that fine-particle pollution or soot reaches unhealthy levels across the region every year, according to the state Air Resources Board.
+Some California communities go so far as prohibiting burning wood or manufactured fire logs in fireplaces and outdoor fire pits as well.
 The ban on wood-burning is intended to curb this fine-particle pollution, which can lodge deep in the lungs and trigger asthma attacks and other respiratory illnesses.

 Gas fireplaces are not subject to the ban.
-That means if you’re concerned about our air quality, you can still cozy up to a fire.
+But locals concerned about air quality can still cozy up to a fire.
 Just make sure yours is a clean-burning bioethanol burner.
-You might also want to get creative with your wood-burning fireplace by adding a cluster of large candles where the logs typically go.
-This small addition will give your living room a cozier feel.
+If you have a wood-burning fireplace, you might want to get creative by adding a cluster of large candles where the logs typically go.
+This small addition will give your living room a cozier feel and reduce air pollution.